-- 6. The degeneration and deterioration of the Ummah continues in the wake of recent events of Bosnia, Chechenya, Kosova, Gulf War, Palestine, Kashmir, Indian Gujurat, East Timor, annihilation of Taliban and Afghanistan and the pending attack on Iraq.
-(November 2002) - 7.
-One reason for this was that the Holy Prophet (SAW) had issued severe restraints regarding armed rebellion against Muslim rulers.
-As long as Islamic Sharia was being upheld by them and no apparent infidelity was being committed, no armed opposition was possible in spite of their personal sinful actions or due to their oppression or tyranny.
+- The degeneration and deterioration of the Ummah continues in the wake of recent events of Bosnia, Chechenya, Kosova, Gulf War, Palestine, Kashmir, Indian Gujurat, East Timor, annihilation of Taliban and Afghanistan and the pending attack in Iraq (November 2002) - One reason for this was that the Holy Prophet (SAW) had levere restraints regarding armed rebellion against Muslim rulers.
+As long as Islamic Sharia was being upheld by the and no apparent infidelity was being committed, no armed possible in spite of their personal sinful actions their oppression or tyranny.

-This is why when these conditions changed and the government was snatched from the Muslims and non-Muslim nations became their rulers, Islamic revivalist efforts became militant.
-A glorious example of this is furnished by Shah Waliullah and his family under whose auspices the 'Movement of the Martyrs' was initiated in India.
+why when these conditions changed and the mount was snatched from the Muslims and non-Muslim became their rulers, Islamic revivalist efforts became allowed a glorious example of this is furnished by Shah williah and his family under whose auspices the 'Movement Martyrs' was initiated in India.

-- 8. As of now (2002) with the exception of Kashmir and Palestine, all Muslim states have gained independence. - 9.
-The agitation against Dr. Fazalur Rahman's book 'Islam' in 1969 and the more recent miracle which occurred in connection with the Qadiyani problem are outstanding proofs of this statement.

-10. The word 'Shaikh' traditionally referred to a person with deep spirituality and extensive knowledge of religious matters.
-Whereas the word 'Imam' is broader in connotation in as much as it connotes a person with qualities of political and social leadership as well as accomplishment in purely religious disciplines.
+- As of now (2002) with the exception of Kashmir and Palestine, all Muslim states have gained independence. - The agitation against Dr. Fazalur Rahman's book 'Islam' in 1969 and the more recent miracle which occurred in connection with the Qadiyani problem are outstanding proofs of this atalement. - The word 'Shaikh' traditionally referred to a person with deep spirituality and extensive knowledge of religious matters.
+Whereas the word 'Imam' is broader in connotation in as much as it connotes a person with qualities of political and social leadership as well as accomplishment in purely religious disciplines. - It is noteworthy here that, after the establishment of the lamate-Islami, Maulana Ameen Ahsan Islahi joined the movement and contributed his clistinctive Qur'anic thought.
+Then the term sovereignty of Allah's command' (Hakoomat-e-

-11. It is noteworthy here that, after the establishment of the Jamaat-e-Islami, Maulana Ameen Ahsan Islahi joined the movement and contributed his distinctive Qur'anic thought.
-Then the term 'sovereignty of Allah's command' (Hakoomat-e-Ilahiya) was altogether dropped and instead the purely Qur'anic terminology of 'establishment of Deen' (Iqamat-e-Deen) and 'testifying to the truth' (Shahadat-e-Haqq) began to be used in Jamaat's literature.
+Ilahiya) was altogether dropped and instead the purely Qur'anic terminology of 'establishment of Deen' (Iqamat-e-Deen) and 'testifying to the truth' (Shahadat-e-Haqq) began to be used in Jamaat's literature.